Lori Saunders

-Lori Saunders (born Linda Marie Hines October 4, 1941, in Kansas City, Missouri) is an American film and television actress, probably best known for her role as Bobbie Jo Bradley in the television series Petticoat Junction (1965–1970).
+Lori Saunders (born Linda Marie Hines in Kansas City, Missouri; October 4, 1941) is an American film and television actress, probably best known as the second Bobbie Jo Bradley in the television series Petticoat Junction (1965–1970).

 Television

 Starring roles

 Saunders played brunette middle-sister Bobbie Jo Bradley in 3 episodes of Green Acres, 147 episodes of the rural sitcom Petticoat Junction, and 7 episodes of The Beverly Hillbillies.
 In Petticoat Junction, she took over the role in 1965 from Pat Woodell, who left the show to focus on her singing career.
 Co-star Meredith MacRae, who joined the show in 1966, said in a 1960s interview that she and Lori were very close, "like the Bobbsey twins", since they were both married and had each replaced another actress on the series.

-She played Betty Gordon, one of Mr. Drysdale's secretaries, in the last season of The Beverly Hillbillies.
+She played Elizabeth "Betty" Gordon, one of Mr. Drysdale's secretaries, in the last season of The Beverly Hillbillies.

 In 1973–74, Saunders played Betsy on the situation-comedy western Dusty's Trail.
 Created by Sherwood Schwartz and starring Bob Denver, the show was based on Gilligan's Island, but set in the wild west; her character Betsy was an ingénue drawn after Dawn Wells' character of "Mary Ann".
 Saunders quipped: "It was the same show, just no coconuts."
 She said it was interesting to work with Jeannine Riley, who had also starred in Petticoat Junction (as Billie Jo Bradley), but not at the same time as Saunders.

-In 2015, she appeared in a MeTV commercial promoting Petticoat Junction, along with fellow cast members Linda Kaye Henning and Gunilla Hutton...... plus she was in season 6 of Tales of Wells Fargo as a regular cast member.
+In 2015, she appeared in a MeTV commercial promoting Petticoat Junction, along with fellow cast members Linda Kaye Henning and Gunilla Hutton.